What is Sales Taxes Payable?

 - 05, 2020: Credit sale of $8,000, which is subject to sales taxes of 6.0%.

-ASD Inc. operates in a state where it is required to remit the collected sales taxes to the appropriate taxes authority at the end of every week.
-However, the company didn’t remit the sales at the end of the above mentioned week.
+ASD Inc. operates in a state where it must remit the collected sales taxes to the appropriate taxes authority at the end of every week.
+However, as mentioned above, the company didn’t remit the sales at the end of the week.
 Prepare the journal entries for the two sales executed by the company in the first week of February 2020.

 The journal entries for recording the sales executed during the first week of February 2020 are as follows –